humm-devadmin/hummdocs/docs/platforms/magento_1.md

 2 - Go to the Payment Methods page as described earlier.

-3 - If you already have the Oxipay plugin installed and configured, you will see certain Oxipay configurations (Merchant Number, API Key, etc.) has been copyed to the Humm plugin configurations.
+3 - If you already have the Oxipay plugin installed and configured, you will see certain Oxipay configurations (Merchant Number, API Key, etc.) have been copied to the Humm plugin configurations.

 4 - Set "Enabled" to "Yes" for Humm plugin, **and set "Enabled" to "No" for the Oxipay plugin**.